nitayneeman/vscode-package-manager-detector/MONOREPO_QUICKSTART.md

 - Run `Refresh Package Manager Detection`

 **Q: Shows wrong workspace**
-- You might have it pinned.
-Run `Select Workspace Package` and clear the pin
+- The extension detects based on your active file location
-- Or manually select the correct workspace
+- Try opening a file from the correct workspace package

-**Q: I don't see the workspace selector command**
-- Only appears when a monorepo is detected
-- Try refreshing detection
+- Run `Refresh Package Manager Detection` if needed

 ## 📚 Learn More